I Could Be

-"I Could Be" is a first solo single by American-British singer Sinitta.
+"I Could Be" is the first solo single by British singer Sinitta.
 The song was released in 1983 as a standalone single.
 The song was written and produced by James George Hargreaves and A. Ajai-Ajagbe.
 It was remixed by Haakon Brenner.
-No video was made for this song.
+No music video was made for this song.

 It was added to the special edition of her debut album Sinitta! released in 2011.